opendocsg/opendoc-formsg-faq/Storage.md

 # Storage Mode

+## Note that storage mode is not yet available.
+And will only be available end 2019.
+We plan to move onto the Intranet first before launching this mode.

 ## What is Storage mode?

 FormSG does not store your responses in the clear.
 In Storage mode, form responses are encrypted, before being sent to our server for storage.
 Here's how it works: